kgisl/pythonFDP/schedule.md

   - choice of IDE? https://www.jetbrains.com/pycharm/ - is it available online?
   - CloudCoder problems to go over?
   - CyberDojo sessions?
+  - Who wants to focus on RPA?
+	  - We now can enroll some faculty to become RPA experts / consultants...both in KGCAS and KITE and they can progress on their own to some level of expertise...and take students along.

 ### Draft Agenda